Date: 15th June 2016

 This year, Black Friday falls on 25 November in the UK.
 While no-one knows how high online receipts will rise, it’s safe to say that the retailers who stand to gain most are those whose websites can perform effectively, despite the expected virtual stampede throughout the sales period.
 This year’s Black Friday peak is expected to extend over a longer period.
 The commercial stakes are high, but by planning ahead and focusing on delivering an optimal customer experience, savvy retailers can capitalise on this opportunity to increase conversion rates and boost online revenue in the run-up to Christmas.

 If you’d like to learn more about how SciVisum could help you prepare for peak demand through a fully managed service that’s tailored for your operation, read more about our managed load testing service or get in touch.
-In the meantime, why not download our in-depth load testing white paper or check out last year’s Black Friday mCommerce survey results or Christmas top tips sheet.
+In the meantime, why not download our in-depth load testing white paper or check out last year’s Black Friday mCommerce survey results.

 Download last year’s Black Friday mCommerce survey results